tts-tcq-2024/conclusive-in-cs-shibunac/README.md

 ## Reflections

-This section is about your regular work / project, not about the code in this repository.

-Think about guiding refactoring-work in your regular/project teams.
-Think of the day-to-day work done in your team, and improving the quality of code.

 You have seen a few workflows in this repository.
 They are quality-gates to prevent duplication, control complexity and prove functionality.
 Do you think some of them have potential to guide code-improvements in your team? yes

-During the next four weeks, what improvement do you plan in your code-quality practice? (in your regular work, not in this repository!) through the training I understood that readability, maintainbility and testablity, holds more value than the logic
+through the training I understood that readability, maintainbility and testablity, holds more value than the logic .
+Major focus should be on clean coding